LesFerch/WinSetView/Manual.md

 The selected column headings for *Details* view are shown on a single line with each heading separated by a vertical bar.
 If many headings are selected and/or a large font is used, this line will wrap.
 To view this line without wrapping, use the horizontal scroll menu, as described above.
 Column headings shown in *blue* are only displayed in search result views.
 See the *Options* page to toggle this feature on or off.

+The **⚙ (Options)** button allows you to select a _different_ view for File Open/Save dialogs.
+For example, if you have set **List** as your default view, but want **Details** in File Open/Save dialogs, this is where you would set that up.

-The **⚙** (Options) button allows you to select a _different_ view for File Open/Save dialogs.
-This can be set under Global as well as under any specific folder type.
-There is no need to set this option if you want Open/Save dialogs to have the same view you have already set for File Explorer.
+Separate File Dialog views can be set under Global as well as under any specific folder type.
+This is an improvement over previous versions of WinSetView that only had one global File Dialog view settings in the Options menu.

+Note that there is no need to set this option if you want Open/Save dialogs to have the same view you have already set for File Explorer.

 ![image](https://user-images.githubusercontent.com/79026235/206568776-06b2cc04-6d9a-45f0-964c-1f5b702129a9.png)